pbertera/SIPPing/README.md

 * you can dynamically load any python module used by your python variables
 * *Content-Length* and *CSeq* headers can be automatically generated (if not present in template file)

+### Usage note:

+This software is released for didactical and debugging purposes.
+You're free to use it at your own risk.
+You can modify and redistribute this program under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.txt) license terms.

 ### Templates:

 SIPPing uses a simple templates mechanism based on Python dictionary-based string formatting.